* Honorary ears awarded June 1956

-Glen and his wife of thirty-five years reside in a remote mountain community, where the local wildlife
+Glen and his wife of more than forty years reside in a remote mountain community, where the local wildlife

 is sometimes the only other traffic on the road.
 His long search for an extant copy of the color film for Adventure in Dairyland